MicrosoftDocs/ATADocs/ATPDocs/atp-domain-dominance-alerts.md

 **Remediation:**

-1. Reset the password of the source user and enable MFA.
+1. Reset the password of the source user and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
     - Look for the computer the source user was active on.
     - Check which computers the user was logged into around the same time as the activity.
 Check if these computers are compromised.
-    - If the users are compromised, reset their passwords and enable MFA.
+    - If the users are compromised, reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.

 **Prevention:**